souryacs/LitRevw/SingleCellMethods.md

     - *Input*: Single cell (33M cells)
     - *Methodology*:
         - Gene representation by tokens (gene name vocabulary + special characters)
-        - Gene expression values are applied *value binning* technique to convert into relative values.
+        - Gene expression values are applied *value binning* technique (after normalization) to convert into relative values.
 Usually M HVGs are used for embedding.
+            - (to create gene tokens and solve scaling issues from different batches / experiments)
             - Sequence of M embedding vectors in transformer architecture (context information) captures relationship between genes.
-        -
+        - External tokens are used to store meta information.